analysis-bots/SubStrat/README.md

 ## Features

-- **Automated Machine Learning (AutoML)**: Using the power of the `AutoSklearn` library, users can seamlessly train and fine-tune machine learning models on their dataset.
+- **Automated Machine Learning (AutoML)**: Using the power of tools such as `AutoSklearn` library, users can seamlessly train and fine-tune machine learning models on their dataset.

-- **Genetic Dataset Summarization**: `SubStrat` includes a genetic algorithm-based approach to summarize datasets, providing concise data representations while retaining vital information.
+- **Genetic Dataset Summarization**: `SubStrat` uses a genetic algorithm for summarizing datasets, providing concise data representations while retaining vital information.

 #### SubStrat Flow
-- Run genetic algorithm-based to find sub set dataset that yet represet the full size dataset.
+- Run the genDST algorithm for finding a data subset that preserves dataset entropy.
-- On the sub set dataset runs full search of Automl.
+- Run the AutoML tool on the data subset (fast) and obtain intermediate ML pipeline.
-- Extrat the model with the highet score.
+- Improve the intermediate pipeline by employing a restricted AutoML run on the full dataset.
-- Run another time the automl to finetune the hyper-parameters fot the specific model.
+- Return the optimized ML pipeline.

-- Returns the classifier
+#### Installation and Setupt

-Very recomended to use venv.
+Very recomended to use `venv`.
 ```bash
 python3 -m venv subsrat_vev
 cd subsrat_vev